bonsai-rx/docs/articles/documentation-style-guide.md

 When referring to operators (also known as nodes in Bonsai), place them inside a pair of backticks  (`` `Operator_name` ``).
 Link the name to the relevant documentation in the code base, using the [markdown syntax for xref in docfx](https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html).

 For example, the `DigitalOutput` node is part of the `Bonsai.Arduino` namespace/package.
-To reference this you need to specify the full path to it including namespace, operator name, like so: `xref:Bonsai.Arduino.DigitalOutput`.
-To find out the full path for any node, right-click on the operator of interest in Bonsai and select the option "Go to Definition" or hit F12.
+To create a reference to this node you need to specify the fully qualified name of the operator, including its namespace, like so: `xref:Bonsai.Arduino.DigitalOutput`.
+To find out the fully qualified name for any node, right-click on the operator of interest in Bonsai and select the option "Go to Definition" or hit `F12`.

 When referring to operator properties, simply place the operator property name inside a pair of backticks (`` `Operator_property_name` ``).